AdlanSADOU/SDL_Space/README.md

+#2D Game Framework
-# Early days of a little game framework on top of SDL2 + ImGui
+Early days of a lightweight game 2D framework on top of SDL2 + ImGui